Torkiliuz/dc_uploader/README.md

 - PASSWORD: Your site password.
 - CAPTCHA_PASSKEY: This is your passkey for the site.
 - LOGINTXT: Your site username (again).
+- FREELEECH: Set uploaded torrent to freeleech.
+Vast majority of users have no actual control over the freeleech status of their uploads, so the majority of users can just leave this at default and ignore it.
+- ANONYMOUS: Set uploaded torrents to anonymous or not.
+Defaults to 1 (true).
 - APIKEY: Your TMDB API key to search for meta info.
 - CLIENT_ID: Your IGDB client ID to search for video game info.
 - CLIENT_SECRET: Your IGDB client secret to search for video game info